 The head of WAEC urged parents and applicants to stop hunting for an expo.

-Additionally, he stated that it is impossible for any WAEC officials to be involved in the process, and anyone found to be so will unquestionably be expelled from the system.
+Additionally, he stated that no WAEC officials could be involved in the process, and anyone found to be so would unquestionably be expelled from the system.

-The Director of Senior Secondary Education, Hajia Binta Abdulkadir, expressed her sadness over the principals’ complicity in examination fraud, which she referred to as the root of all Nigerian educational issues.
+The Director of Senior Secondary Education, Hajia Binta Abdulkadir, expressed her sadness over the principals’ complicity in examination fraud, which she called the root of all Nigerian educational issues.

-She acknowledged her satisfaction with WAEC’s use of a variety of technologies to address the issue.
+She acknowledged her satisfaction with WAEC’s use of various technologies to address the issue.

 Musa Zuru, the principal of Government Secondary School Kubwa, also praised the progress made by WAEC and invited additional schools to participate, noting that schools in the FCT have a zero-tolerance policy for test fraud.